stephenverderame/cpp_book/src/project.md

 ## Other Notes

-You can use preprocessor conditions around the definition of `WIN32` to conditionally enable code depending on if using Windows or Unix. `WIN32` is a macro defined by the compiler when compiling on Windows.
-In the CMake, I also define `WINDOWS` when the platform is Windows and Unix when it is not.
+You can use preprocessor conditions around the definition of `WIN32` to conditionally enable code depending on if using Windows or Unix. `WIN32` is a macro defined by the compiler when compiling on Windows (even Win64).
+In the CMake, I also define `WINDOWS` when the platform is Windows and `UNIX` when it is not.

+Feel free to change the implementation or design of anything.
+Although there is a comment saying not to, you may change the Port interface so long as you make sure to have tests.